Mikey Arroyo

 Juan Miguel "Mikey" Macapagal Arroyo (/tl/; born April 26, 1969) is a Filipino politician and former actor who served as the Representative of Pampanga's 2nd district from 2019 to 2022 and previously from 2004 to 2010.
 He previously served as the vice governor of Pampanga from 2001 to 2004.
 Born into the Macapagal family of Pampanga, his mother, Gloria Macapagal Arroyo, served as the 14th president of the Philippines, former Speaker of the House and Vice President.
 His father, Jose Miguel Arroyo, is a descendant of Philippine Revolutionary General, Aniceto Lacson of Negros Occidental.
 His maternal grandfather, Diosdado Macapagal, was the 9th president.

 Early life and education

-Arroyo was born on April 26, 1969 in Makati to Jose Miguel Arroyo and Gloria Macapagal Arroyo.
+Arroyo was born on April 26, 1969 in Makati (then-municipality of Rizal) to Jose Miguel Arroyo and Gloria Macapagal Arroyo.
 He is the eldest of three siblings.
 He studied Ateneo de Manila University for his college education.
 He obtained a master's degree in business administration at the University of California, Berkeley.